centralnicgroup-public/hexonet-api-documentation/API/DOMAIN/TRANSFERDOMAIN.md

 ----
 ## NOTES

-* Your account must have the relation PRICE_CLASS_DOMAIN_DOMAINCLASS_TRANSFER for the corresponding domain class if you want to request a registrar transfer.
+* Your account must have the relation PRICE_CLASS_DOMAIN_DOMAINCLASS_TRANSFER for the corresponding domain class if you want to request a domain transfer.